-Toes to bar (T2B) is a gymnastics based movement that is exactly like it sounds – while hanging from the pull up bar, you bring your toes to – you guessed it – the bar.
+Toes to bar (T2B) is one of the main gymnastics movements commonly used in CrossFit that is exactly like it sounds – while hanging from the pull-up bar, you bring your toes to – you guessed it – the bar.

 It’s a lot of ab work!
 So are T2B.
-You need a strong core, a stable shoulder, and a tight grip to master this movement.
+You need a strong core, strong hip flexors, a stable shoulder, and a tight grip to master this gymnastic movement.

 Let’s start with the strong core.
 There are multiple exercises you can do to train a strong core that have similar movement patterns to toes to bar.
 These will not only get you strong, they will help you understand how this movement works.

 Here are 4 exercises you can do to get ready for toes to bar:

 - Toes to KB

 - Lying Banded Lat Pull Downs